 When the Nordic walking company Urban Poling called me (over 10 years ago now) from Vancouver to see if I'd be interested in test driving their poles and the Nordic walking technique, of course I said yes.

-I'd vaguely heard that Nordic walking was a huge hit in Europe, and I was keen to try it for both myself and for my personal training clients.
+I'd vaguely heard that Nordic walking was a huge hit in Europe, and I was keen to try it for both myself and my personal training clients.

 When my poles arrived, I carefully watched the accompanying DVD at least three or four times.

 Feeling confident that I had the basics memorized, a colleague and I headed out with a spring in our step to Toronto's lovely Sunnybrook Park to give them a test run.

 It was a frustrating experience to say the least.

 Just when we thought we were getting the rhythm and arm swing, our boot tips would slip back on the asphalt and we'd lose our propulsion.

 My boot tips were also doing an odd bounce, and we both agreed that it wasn't a very challenging activity.